June 9, 2022

 It’s somewhat intuitive to assume that remote work would have negative effects on the quality of work completed by teams employing Agile Methods, but as it turns out, the negative effects are nonexistent.

 Due to this, there exists a need for training to make agile remote work even better, and the need is being addressed by organizations such as Scrum Alliance and Scaled Agile.
 Since digital assets have advanced so far and have become more affordable, remote agile teams have the potential to be very productive.

 Transcending Agile with the Tilt 365 Framework

-Functioning as teams at work has a huge number of dynamics and variables.
-Personality conflict, lack of resources, cultural differences and many other variables can cause culture to become rigid versus agile.
+Functioning as a team at work has a huge number of dynamics and variables.
+Personality conflict, lack of resources, cultural differences, and many other variables can cause culture to become rigid versus agile.
 The Tilt365 framework calls for four discrete sets of behavioral patterns that can be adopted by agile teams, producing four discrete outcomes.

-Leaders and individuals who can channel any one of the four patterns when a particular set of patterns is called for has achieved a state of Agility.
+Leaders and individuals who can channel any one of the four patterns when a particular set of patterns is called for have achieved a state of Agility.

 Transcendence beyond Agility is what produces Generativity, where the shift between patterns is achieved with ease and flow.
 The primary focus is on contribution to what serves the greater culture or community as a whole and achieves innovations that extend beyond the life of the entity that created them.

 Since Agile Methodology is still quite young in its evolution, we can be fairly certain that it will continue to evolve in the coming months and years.

 For those who plan to implement Agile Methodology, it can be helpful to have some idea of how these methods may change in the near future.
 While it’s impossible to know future developments with certainty, we can make educated guesses.